 While Harvey and Nelson have made lasting impacts on their teams, both also admit that their teams have done even more for them.

 "Even though I'm not out there it's still my team, it's still my senior year, and I can't give up on them because they haven't given up on me," Nelson said.

 An aspiring athletic trainer, Nelson will be a member of an allied health profession dedicated to helping patients return to physical activity whether they be daily living or athletic pursuits.
 She said the experience she's gained this year will be invaluable as she launches her career.

 "There's going to be an athlete down the line that this happens to, and I want to be there for them" she said.
 "I will be able to use this for the better.
 I will be able to help someone else through their pain and that's the one thing that really motivates me every day."

 Harvey offered advice to anyone who may be going through a similar situation, or to someone who may go through it in the future.

 "As far as staying strong for your teammate, as much as it may suck, and as much as you may wish you can change it, you can't," he said.
 "So find the support when you need it.
 Try to stay positive.
 But most importantly, remember don't be a distraction, but instead be an inspiration."

 ABOUT THE AUTHOR: Kaileigh Krupp, a senior at Albion, is an exercise science major from Mason, Mich.

-Get more information on the team by following @AlbionFootball on Twitter.
+Get more information on the teams by following @AlbionSwimming and @AlbionWBB on Twitter.
 General athletics news can be found @gobrits on Twitter and by following Albion College Athletics on Facebook